Photo: NASA. Typhoon Haiyan, intensified by global warming, downplayed by sellouts.

-What will our singular planet look like when our still-new century expires?
+hat will our singular planet look like when our barely born century expires?
 We probably wouldn’t recognize it if we could see it now.
 But we can see it now, and we’re refusing to look.
-We know it will be an enviropocalypse for many.
-For the rest, it will be (r)evolutionary.
+Because we know it will be apocalyptic and revolutionary.
+We also know it’s our fault.

-That future hinges upon the twin terminology of terra and terror.
-One is destabilized Earth we call home, and the other is an inflammatory cipher manipulated for control of its shrinking bounty.
-From New York and Boston to Baghdad and Afghanistan, global resource wars have violently gripped our cities and citizens, while simulations and propaganda have simultaneously stolen our rights and cash.
+The future we simultaneous witness but refuse to accept hinges upon the twin terminology of terra and terror.
+One is the destabilized Earth we call home, the luckiest rock we know spinning through space.
+The other is an inflammatory cipher weaponized for control and exploitation of the lucky rock’s incredibly shrinking bounty.
+From continents to seas to metropoles to slums, mass extinctions and resource wars have terrorized our global citizenry and climate stability with hyperreal simulations and propaganda.

-And then there is the unfurling terror waged by terra itself.
-Mother Earth is smothering us in our overdeveloped cribs, for defiling the natural wonders her astronomical probability gifted us.
-From our terrorized 21st century to those in the warming beyond that beckon, she’ll starve and poison us with our own creations, engineering an exponential global crisis that will fuel further resource wars emboldened by phantoms of terror.
+And then there are the catastrophic terrors waged by terra itself, as Mother Earth smothers us in our overdeveloped cribs for defiling the natural wonders of her astronomical probability.
+From our still new but quite fucked 21st century to those in the warming weirding beyond, we puny humans are engineering an exponential planetary crisis that could transform Earth into a Venus way ahead of schedule.

 “Things are moving way too fast.
 We are out of control.” — Michael Stipe, speaking to Morphizm of acceleration and devolution…

 From Climate Hacker to Hero: An Interview With Bidder 70 Tim DeChristopher

 An environmental idealist stops an illegal oil and gas auction by bidding for parcels he can’t possibly afford.
 Savaged by an exponentially accelerating climate crisis, a once-proud nation rewards him…by throwing him into a hole.